-'''

 [no] vrrp autoconfigure [version (2-3)]

-'''

 Generates VRRP configuration based on the interface configuration on the base system.
+If the protocol version is not specified, the default is VRRPv3.
 Any existing interfaces that are configured properly for VRRP - i.e. have the correct MAC address, link local address (when required), IPv4 and IPv6 addresses - are used to create a VRRP router on their parent interfaces, with VRRP IPvX addresses taken from the addresses assigned to the macvlan devices.
 The generated configuration appears in the output of show run, which can then be modified as needed and written to the config file.
 The version parameter controls the protocol version; if using VRRPv2, keep in mind that IPv6 is not supported and will not be configured.